-- i.
-Schedule hearings.
+- Schedule hearings.

 - ii.
 Summon witnesses.

-- ii.
-Uphold or reject appeals against verdicts of the Students' Academic Disciplinary Committee and the Students' Disciplinary Committee.
+- Uphold or reject appeals against verdicts of the Students' Academic Disciplinary Committee and the Students' Disciplinary Committee.

-G.26.5.4 PROCEDURE OF THE STUDENTS' ACADEMIC DISCIPLINARY COMMITTEE AND THE STUDENTS' DISCIPLINARY COMMITTEE a.
-Division of functions b.
+G.26.5.4 PROCEDURE OF THE STUDENTS' ACADEMIC DISCIPLINARY COMMITTEE AND THE STUDENTS' DISCIPLINARY COMMITTEE b.
 Procedure during the hearing of serious misconduct